Margaret – General Counsel

 I have always enjoyed the varied nature of advocacy work.
 Each day is different and the priorities on any given day can change in a moment; I could receive a phone call and be needed in the Supreme Court within 30 minutes.

-The work undertaken by Advocacy Chambers is very community-focused, which I find rewarding.
+The work undertaken by our advocacy teams is very community-focused, which I find rewarding.
 The work often involves the protection of some of the most vulnerable groups in society, including children and victims of sexual crimes.

 I have worked in advocacy since I joined Crown Law in 1987 as a Clerk in the Appeals and Prosecution Branch.
 Prior to that, I was in another area of the Department of Justice and Attorney-General (DJAG), the Office of Auctioneers and Agents.

 Crown Law provides many opportunities for lawyers to develop knowledge and skills in complex, varied and interesting areas of practice.
 It’s a friendly and cooperative environment where support and friendship is readily available.
-The members of Advocacy Chambers are very good at supporting each other, which is extremely important given the difficult and confronting nature of the matters we handle.
+The members of the advocacy teams are very good at supporting each other, which is extremely important given the difficult and confronting nature of the matters we handle.